lehenbauer/karls_chatgpt_helpers/README.md

 If `--user-prompt-file` is specified, the named file is added to the user prompt.

-Finally, if `--stdin` is specified or no user prompt file was specified and no user prompt was specified on the command line, stdin is read for the user prompt and added to any user prompt that already exists.
+Finally, if `--stdin` is specified or no user prompt file argument was specified and no user prompt argument was specified on the command line, stdin is read for the user prompt and added to any user prompt that already exists.

-If no user prompt is specified, the program exits.
+If no user prompt is specified, the program exits without producing any output.

-If a user prompt is specified, it is sent to chatGPT and the reply from the assistant is sent to stdout.
+If a user prompt is specified, the system prompts, if any, are sent to chatGPT, and the user prompt is sent, and the reply from the assistant is sent to stdout.

 ### usage